Riateche/rammingen/README.md

 # Rammingen

-Rammingen is a self-hosted backup encryption system.
+Rammingen is a self-hosted file synchronization and backup system.

-1. Syncs backed-up directories across several hosts.
 1. Manages previous versions of backups.
+1. Stores the backup archive in encrypted form.

 Rammingen installation dependency graph (arrows represent the "X depends on Y" relationship):